GuilhermeCLN/fraud-detection/README.md

-# fraud-detection
+# churn-prediction
-A project to detect frauds from customer transactions.
+A project to predict churns from customer informaton.